Part 1 of the Event-Driven Services Series

 If you were to stumble upon the whole microservices thing, without any prior context, you’d be forgiven for thinking it a little strange.
 Taking an application and splitting it into fragments, separated by a network, inevitably means injecting the complex failure modes of a distributed system.

 Yet, whilst the approach certainly involves many independent services, the goal is a little broader than simply running them across different machines.
 It’s about facing up to a world that is, itself, inherently distributed.
 Not in some narrow technical sense, but rather as a broad ecosystem composed from many people, many teams and many programs, all of which need to do their own thing to some degree or other.

-Companies, for example, are collections of disparate systems which, collectively, further some common goal.
-For decades we have largely ignored this fact, patching them together with FTP file transfers or enterprise integration tools, whilst focussing on the somewhat isolationist goals of each independent system.
+Companies for example are collections of disparate systems which, collectively, further some common aim.
+For decades we have largely ignored this fact, patching them together with FTP file transfers or enterprise integration tools, whilst concentrating on our own somewhat isolationist goals.
 But services change this.
-They encourage more collaborative, inter-dependent systems.
-But to be successful at this we must recognize, and design for, two totally different worlds: The external world, where we live in an ecosystem of many other services, and our private, internal world, where we alone reign king.
+They force our heads up above the parapet, into a world of collaborative, inter-dependent programs.
+But to be successful at this we must recognize, and design for, two fundamentally different worlds: The external world, where we live in an ecosystem of many other services, and our private, internal world, where we alone reign king.

 So today we’re going to look at how the rules have changed, why we should rethink our approach to services and the data they share, and why we need a different toolset to do this.

 Microservices are independently deployable.
 It is this attribute, more than any other, that give them their value.
 It allows them to scale.
 To grow.
 Not so much in the sense of scaling to quadrillions of users or petabytes of data (although they may help with that), but rather scaling in people terms, as your teams and organization grow.